 it's also been found to be cost-effective and offer long term benefits.
 As well as prevention it may also be used to alleviate symptoms during acute attacks.
 There is preliminary qualitative evidence from patients that acupuncture treatment can increase coping mechanisms as well as relieve migraine symptoms.
 I have helped many people suffering from migraines.

 Pain relief is now the most common complaint that most acupuncturists treat today.
-Acupuncture is so good at relieving pain that physiotherapists also used it, but unfortunately after just doing a weekend course in acupuncture.
+Other therapist such as physiotherapists and osteopaths use it to treat pain as it's so good, but unfortunately after just doing a weekend course.